BLKSerene/Wordless/README.md

 <div align="center"><img src="/doc/wordless_logo.png" alt="logo"></div>

 ---
-Wordless is an integrated corpus tool with multi-language support for the study of language, literature and translation designed and developed by Ye Lei (叶磊), MA student in interpreting studies at Shanghai International Studies University (上海外国语大学).
+Wordless is an integrated corpus tool with multi-language support for the study of language, literature, and translation designed and developed by Ye Lei (叶磊), MA student in interpreting studies at Shanghai International Studies University (上海外国语大学).

 <div align="center">
     <a href="https://ci.appveyor.com/project/BLKSerene/wordless">